-- Spelling and grammatical errors suggest that the candidate does not pay attention to detail - Inconsistent dates or gaps in employment - Formatting the CV should be around two pages long, should not be overly cluttered, and should have clear sections and headings - Unprofessional email address - A lack of qualifications is often covered up by overplaying skills - Job-hopping (the candidate does not stay in one job long enough to add value, learn new skills or build loyalty with the employer)
+- Spelling and grammatical errors suggest that the candidate does not pay attention to detail.
+Spell checking tools are readily available - Inconsistent dates or gaps in employment. - Formatting the CV should be around two pages long, should not be overly cluttered, and should have clear sections and headings. - Unprofessional email address. - A lack of qualifications is often covered up by overplaying skills and job specification jargon. - Job-hopping, where the candidate does not stay in one job long enough to add value, learn new skills or build loyalty with the employer.